-Mr. Benioff, 47, has been a member of the Board of Directors since August 2012.
-He has served as Chairman of the Board of Directors of salesforce.com, inc. since he co-founded it in February 1999 and as its Chief Executive Officer since November 2001.
+Mr. Benioff, 49, has been a member of the Board of Directors since August 2012.
+He has served as Chairman of the Board of Directors of salesforce.com, inc. since he co-founded the company in February 1999 and as its Chief Executive Officer since November 2001.
 Prior to that, Mr. Benioff was employed from 1986 to 1999 by Oracle Corporation, where he held a number of positions in sales, marketing and product development, lastly as a Senior Vice President.
-Mr. Benioff also serves as Chairman of the Board of Directors of the salesforce.com/foundation.
+Mr. Benioff also serves as Chairman of the Board of Directors of the Salesforce.com Foundation.

-Ms. Burns, 54, has been a member of the Board of Directors since November 2003.
-She has served as the Executive Director and Chief Executive Officer of the Retirement Policy Center sponsored by Marsh & McLennan Companies, Inc. since October 2011.
+Ms. Burns, 55, has been a member of the Board of Directors since November 2003.
+She has served as the Chief Executive Officer of the Retirement Policy Center sponsored by Marsh & McLennan Companies, Inc. since October 2011.
 In this capacity, she also serves as the Center Fellow and Strategic Advisor to the Stanford Center on Longevity at Stanford University.
 From September 2006 to October 2011, Ms. Burns served as Chairman and Chief Executive Officer of Mercer LLC, a global leader for human resources and related financial advice and services.
 She assumed that role after joining Marsh & McLennan Companies, Inc. in March 2006 as Chief Financial Officer.
 From May 2004 to January 2006, Ms. Burns served as Chief Financial Officer and Chief Restructuring Officer of Mirant Corporation, where she successfully helped restructure and emerge Mirant from bankruptcy.
 In 1999, Ms. Burns joined Delta Air Lines, Inc. assuming the role of Chief Financial Officer in 2000 and holding that position through April 2004.
 Delta filed for protection under Chapter 11 of the U.S. Bankruptcy Code in September 2005.
 She began her career in 1981 at Arthur Andersen LLP and became a partner in 1991.
-Ms. Burns also serves on the boards of directors of The Goldman Sachs Group, Inc. and Wal-Mart Stores, Inc.
+Ms. Burns also currently serves on the board of directors of The Goldman Sachs Group, Inc. She previously served as a director of Wal-Mart Stores, Inc., ending in 2013.

 Ms. Burns provides to the Board of Directors expertise in corporate finance, accounting and strategy, including experience gained as the chief financial officer of three public companies.
 Through her experience gained as chief executive officer of Mercer, she brings expertise in global and operational management, including a background in organizational leadership and human resources.
 Ms. Burns also has experience serving as a public company outside director.

-Mr. Capellas, 58, has been a member of the Board of Directors since January 2006.
-He served as the Chairman of the Board of VCE, LLC and the Virtual Computing Environment Coalition that preceded it from May 2010 through December 2012.
+Mr. Capellas, 59, has been a member of the Board of Directors since January 2006.
+He has served as Principal at Capellas Strategic Partners since November 2012.
+He served as the Chairman of the Board of VCE Company, LLC (“VCE”) from January 2011 until November 2012 and as a member of the board of directors of VCE from May 2010 to November 2012.
 Mr. Capellas served as Chief Executive Officer of VCE from May 2010 to September 2011.
-Mr. Capellas has also served as a Senior Advisor at Kohlberg Kravis Roberts & Co. since March 2010.
+He served as the Chairman of the Board of the Virtual Computing Environment Coalition from May 2010 until January 2011, at which time the activities of the Virtual Computing Environment Coalition were transferred into VCE.
+VCE is a joint venture between EMC Corporation and Cisco with investments from VMware, Inc. and Intel Corporation.
+Mr. Capellas also served as a Senior Advisor at Kohlberg Kravis Roberts & Co. from March 2010 to March 2013.
 Mr. Capellas was the Chairman and Chief Executive Officer of First Data Corporation from September 2007 to March 2010.
 From October 2006 to July 2007, Mr. Capellas served as a Senior Advisor at Silver Lake Partners.
 From November 2002 to January 2006, he served as Chief Executive Officer of MCI, Inc. (“MCI”), which had filed for bankruptcy in July 2002 and which was known as WorldCom, Inc. prior to its emergence from bankruptcy in April 2004.
 From March 2004 to January 2006, he also served as that company’s President.
 From November 2002 to March 2004, he was also Chairman of the Board of WorldCom, and he continued to serve as a member of the board of directors of MCI until January 2006.
 Mr. Capellas left MCI as planned in early January 2006 upon its acquisition by Verizon Communications Inc. Previously, Mr. Capellas was President of Hewlett-Packard Company from May 2002 to November 2002.
 Before the merger of Hewlett-Packard and Compaq Computer Corporation in May 2002, Mr. Capellas was President and Chief Executive Officer of Compaq, a position he had held since July 1999, and Chairman of the Board of Compaq, a position he had held since September 2000.
 Mr. Capellas held earlier positions as Chief Information Officer and Chief Operating Officer of Compaq.